-The 11th of November is of course Armistice Day or Remembrance Day, an annual commemoration of the day the First World War came to an end, at 11 Am on the 11th day of the 11th month in 1918.
-Poppies are sold, services held and a two minute silence at 11 AM is observed.
-However long before the horrors of the Great War, the 11th of November had long had a special date in European calendars.
+The 11th of November is of course Armistice Day or Remembrance Day, an annual commemoration of the day the First World War came to an end, at 11 AM on the 11th day of the 11th month in 1918.
+Poppies are sold, services held, and a two minute silence at 11 o'clock is observed.
+However before the horrors of the Great War, the 11th of November had long been a special date in European calendars.
 For now what we now think of as Armistice Day falls upon the date of a forgotten feast, St. Martin's Day or Martinmas.

-Thought to have been born on the 8th of November around 315 AD, Martin of Tours was a Roman solider who converted to Christianity.
+Thought to have been born on the 8th of November around 315 AD, Martin of Tours was a Roman soldier who converted to Christianity.
 When he refused to fight, he was imprisoned for a time, and in the end left the Roman legions to preach across Europe and establish a hermitage.
 Martin was so devout that it was thought he would be an excellent bishop.
-Martin himself however was less than keen on the idea - as a man of sincere faith, he loved the contemplative life and had tricked into coming to the city of Tours on the claim a sick friend needed his ministrations.
-When Martin discovered the deception, he responded with some duplicity of his own and tried to dodge this promotion into the church hierarchy by hiding in a barn full of geese goose pen.
-But when the Church authorities came to take Martin to the cathedral to be made a bishop the geese honked so loudly that Martin was quickly discovered.
+Martin himself however was less than keen on the idea - as a man of sincere faith, he loved the contemplative life.
+Hence he had to be tricked into coming to the city of Tours with the claim a sick friend needed his ministrations, to be invested as a bishop.
+When Martin discovered the deception, he responded with some duplicity of his own and tried to dodge this promotion into the church hierarchy by hiding in a barn full of geese.
+But when the Church authorities came to take Martin to the cathedral to be made a bishop, the geese honked so loudly that Martin was quickly discovered

 As it was, Martin did indeed make a very good bishop, although it is said he founded a monastery at Marmoutier in order to have somewhere to withdraw to and continue his worship in the humble and quiet contemplative manner he prefered.
-After his death on the 8th November 387, he was venerated for his good works, and legends grew up around him with the usual crop of miracles such as having visions of Christ, healing the sick and raising the Devil being attributed to him.
+After his death on the 8th November 387 AD, he was venerated for his good works, and legends grew up around him, with the usual crop of miracles such as having visions of Christ, healing the sick and raising the Devil being attributed to him.
 The most famous tale about him related how he sliced his cloak in two to give half to a poor beggar man.
-Later Martin had a dream in which it was revealed that the beggar that been Christ and thus began Martin's life of piety and devotion.
+Later Martin had a dream in which it was revealed that the beggar had been Christ himself and thus began Martin's life of piety and devotion.
 Hence he became St. Martin and his feast day was set as the 11th of November, a couple of days after his death date.
-From the late 4th century into the Middle Ages, St. Martin's Day was widely celebrated across Europe, with great feasts being held on Martinmas Eve (10th of November) and the traditional dish was roast goose - according to legend a commemoration of the noisy birds that foiled Martin's attempt to dodge bishophood.
+From the late 4th century into the Middle Ages, St. Martin's Day was widely celebrated across Europe, with great feasts being held on Martinmas Eve (10th of November) and the traditional dish was roast goose, which according to legend was a commemoration of the noisy birds that foiled Martin's attempt to dodge bishophood.

-As is common with saint's days, there was a wide variety of different traditions to celebrate the date across Europe.
-In Flanders, children received presents on this day rather than the more usual St Nicholas's Day, while in Germany Martinmas was marked with parades of paper lanterns.
-Indeed, this delightful tradition still continues to this day and in recent years has enjoyed something of a revival and has began to spread.
-In England, after our switching of calendars and the infamous loss of eleven days, Martinmas became known as Old Hallowtide or Old Halloween.
+As is common with saint's days, there were a wide variety of different traditions to celebrate the date across Europe.
+In Flanders, children received presents on this day rather than the more usual St Nicholas's Day (6th December).
+While in Germany, Martinmas was marked with parades of paper lanterns.
+Indeed, this delightful tradition still continues to this day and in recent years has enjoyed something of a revival, and has started to become more popular.
+In England, after our switching of calendars and the infamous loss of eleven days, Martinmas became known as Old Hallowtide or Old Hallowe'en.
 Much like Michaelmas, Martinmas was also a time for hiring fairs where folks could secure employment for the coming year.

-Also like Michaelmas, there were some folk traditions of foretelling the weather associated with St Martin's Day.
-It was claimed that whatever the weather was like on St. Martin's Day the opposite would hold true come Christmas - if it was cold and icy, it would be mild by Yuletide, whereas if it were pleasant on St Martin's Day, it may well be a white Christmas.
-Appropriately enough, the birds most closely associate with St. Martin are remembered in one folk saying that outlines this tradition of weather forecasting - "If the geese at Martin’s Day stand on ice, they will walk in mud at Christmas".
+Also like Michaelmas, there were some folk traditions with the weather of St Martin's Day.
+It was claimed that whatever the weather was like on St. Martin's Day, the opposite would hold true for Christmas.
+Therefore, if it was cold and icy at Martinmas, it would be mild by Yuletide, whereas if it were pleasant on St Martin's Day, there would be a white Christmas.
+Appropriately enough, the birds most closely associated with St. Martin are remembered in one folk saying that outlines this tradition of weather forecasting - "If the geese at Martin’s Day stand on ice, they will walk in mud at Christmas".
 However two better known rhymes replace geese with other waterfowl -

 "If ducks do slide at Martinmas